Last reviewed: 6 April 2026

 - Basic award: Calculated using the same formula as statutory redundancy pay.
 It depends on your age, length of service (capped at 20 years), and weekly pay (capped at £643 per week as of April 2024).
 The maximum basic award is £19,290.

 - Compensatory award: Covers your actual financial losses caused by the dismissal — lost earnings, lost benefits, loss of statutory rights, and future losses.
-It is capped at the lower of 52 weeks' gross pay or £115,115, although the cap does not apply in whistleblowing or health and safety cases.
+It is capped at the lower of 52 weeks' gross pay or £118,223, although the cap does not apply in whistleblowing or health and safety cases.
+Note: the compensation cap is being abolished entirely from 1 January 2027 under the Employment Rights Act 2025.

 The tribunal may reduce compensation if you contributed to your own dismissal, failed to mitigate your losses (for example, by not looking for new work), or if the employer can show you would have been fairly dismissed in any event (known as a Polkey reduction).